Silver Surfer (comic book): Volume 7

 The seventh series, written by Dan Slott and drawn by Mike Allred began in May 2014, lasting 15 issues.

 Volume 8

 The eighth series, again written by Dan Slott and drawn by Mike Allred, ran from March 2016 to December 2017, lasting 14 issues.

 Writers

 Volume 1

 Stan Lee wrote all 18 issues of The Silver Surfer, beginning in 1968.
 He later wrote many of the character's subsequent appearances, including the first Silver Surfer graphic novel in 1978 (published by Simon & Schuster).

 Volume 2

 The Silver Surfer one-shot released in 1982 was plotted and penciled by John Byrne and scripted by Stan Lee.

 Volume 3

 Writers for Silver Surfer vol. 3 include:

 Volume 4

 Stan Lee returned to the character for both issues of volume 4 published through Marvel's Epic Comics imprint beginning in 1988.

 Volume 5

-Dan Chariton and Stacy Weiss wrote all 14 issues of Silver Surfer volume 5, published from 2004–2005.
+Dan Chariton and Stacy Weiss wrote all 14 issues of Silver Surfer volume 5, published from 2004 to 2005.